rjohnsen/threathunting-book/content/about/author.md

 ![Roger](/images/roger.jpg)

-I work as a Lead Security Architect with a strong focus on security operations, threat hunting, threat-informed defense, detection engineering, and practical blue team capability building.
+I work as a Lead Security Architect with a strong focus on security operations, threat hunting, threat-informed defence, detection engineering, and practical blue team capability building.

 My background sits somewhere between security operations, software development, analyst enablement, and hands-on investigation work.
 I have worked as a SOC analyst, threat hunter, penetration tester, developer, consultant, trainer, and security leader.
 That mix has shaped how I think about security: good security work needs structure, technical depth, operational realism, and people who understand why they are doing what they are doing.